FOR IMMEDIATE RELEASE

 $75 Registration fee to attend.

-This is Course 2 in the Food Product Bootcamp series presented by the Onondaga SBDC and Small Potatoes.
+This is Course 4 in the Food Product Bootcamp series presented by the Onondaga SBDC and Small Potatoes.
 The series provides a nose to tail look at running a food business and answers hard questions about starting, running, and succeeding in the food industry.
-Subsequent programs run until June and will include Running a Great Farmers Market Booth, Selling Direct to Consumers, Selling Wholesale, and Defining Your Market from Local to Regional and will be held at locations around Syracuse.
+Subsequent programs run until June and will include Selling Wholesale and Defining Your Market from Local to Regional and will be held at locations around Syracuse.

 The Onondaga SBDC is a CNY based organization that provides confidential, high-quality business consulting to both start-up and existing businesses in Cayuga, Cortland, Madison, Onondaga, Oswego, and Seneca counties.
 Through SBDC support, businesses can remain competitive with our confidential one-on-one business advisement, facilitated learning opportunities, business resources and research network.
 Our New York State Certified Business Advisors seek to empower and inspire success by developing an action-oriented strategy for successful outcomes by creating high growth and scale-able businesses within the Central New York region.
 The Onondaga SBDC has served 1137 client entrepreneurs by helping them invest over $11 million in the local economy.